 ATLANTA, Nov.
-19, 2012 – Fifty-two community organizations in 21 countries around the world were awarded a total of $8.6 million in grants from The
+19, 2012 – Fifty-two community organizations in 21 countries around the world were awarded a total of $8.6 million in grants from The Coca‑Cola Foundation, the global philanthropic arm of The Coca‑Cola Company, during the third quarter of 2012.

 The grants, which fund initiatives benefiting nearly 19 million people worldwide, empower community organizations to promote fitness, advance good nutrition, conserve water, increase recycling, protect nature, educate students and support schools.
 The grants direct resources toward the Foundation’s global priority areas, including: